khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 - Group related options logically and position them where users would intuitively look for them.
 - Ensure consistent placement of settings across different GitLab areas (such as Admin area, group, project, and user settings).
-- Align the UI treatment with similar configuration options throughout the platform.
+- Align the UI treatment with similar configuration options throughout the product.
 - When you introduce new settings or capabilities, adhere to the [established knowledge structure](https://handbook.gitlab.com/handbook/product/product-principles/#principled-adherence-to-the-established-knowledge-architecture).

 ### Avoid direct links to docs